dynamsoft-docs/label-recognition-docs/parameters/reference/label-recognition-parameter/binarization-modes-v1.0.md

 | *int* | [0, 1000] | 0 | "DLR_BM_LOCAL_BLOCK" |

 **Remarks**
   Block size refers to the size of a pixel neighborhood used to calculate a threshold value for the pixel.
-An appropriate value for binarizationBlockSize can help generate a high quality binary image and increase the accuracy of barcode localization.
+An appropriate value for binarizationBlockSize can help generate a high quality binary image and increase the accuracy of textzone localization.

   - 0: the block size used for binarization will be set to a value which is calculated automatically.
   - N: